brontosaurusrex/brontosaurusrex.github.io/_posts/2026-04-18-Note-taking-script.md

 should list files/notes to stdout, not sure if this is needed (open does similar job).

-Text editor, by default $EDITOR varibale is used, if undefined it will try to load hx (helix).
+Text editor, by default $EDITOR variable is used, if undefined it will try to load hx (helix).
 Configure to your needs.
 By default notes will be stored in $HOME/notes, configure as needed.

 This is by far the most boring script I have (vibe coded) produced, pretty sure there must be gazzilions out there.